 Truck accidents happen every day in America, in major cities and resort towns like Hilton Head, South Carolina.
 Where there are trucking accidents, there are personal injury lawyers ready to represent the interests of the injured from negligent operators and companies.

-If you’ve been hurt in a trucking accident, our Hilton Head truck accident lawyers at Miller, Dawson, Sigal & Ward Injury Lawyers want to help you pay for your bills, lost wages, and get additional compensation for your pain and suffering.
+If you’ve been hurt in a trucking accident, the Hilton Head truck accident attorneys at Miller, Dawson, Sigal & Ward Injury Attorneys want to help you pay your bills, cover your lost wages, and get additional compensation for your pain and suffering.
 Here’s how we can help you.

 In most vehicle accidents, an accident may not reach the point of a lawsuit.
-Instead, an insurer will pay you a settlement instead.
+Instead, an insurer will pay you a settlement.
 Sometimes, that offer is fair.
 Many times, it’s not.
 A truck accident lawyer can advise you on which is the case for your situation.

 If it should come to a lawsuit, there are several possible parties that could be involved.
 These include:

 - The truck driver

 - The trucking company